Introduction to Elevation of Machu Picchu

 - That is why symptoms of the disease at a slight increase are common.

-- For pedestrians, the best solution, in our opinion, is to stay in Cusco for at least two days to fast with a high fever and get used to the condition.
+- For pedestrians, the best solution, in our opinion.
+It’s to stay in Cusco for at least two days.
+To fast with a high fever and get used to the condition.
 (Most tourists use a two-day adjustment period in Cusco.

 - All roads to Machu Picchu involve high crossings (over 4,500 m), hence acclimatization, even at relatively high levels.